 First and foremost, you have to acknowledge that you won’t be able to finish the day with shots that look like the work of a twenty-person crew.
-It’s undoable, and you will only set yourself up for disappointment if you aim to pull off a shot like the still below.
+It’s undoable, and you’ll only set yourself up for disappointment if you aim to pull off a shot like the still below.

-While I cannot completely confirm that these shots were photographed with only available and practical light, judging from the behind-the-scenes featurette, it’s more than likely.
+While I cannot completely confirm that these shots were photographed with only available and practical light, it’s probable judging from the behind-the-scenes featurette.

 Go Low Contrast

-Windows are going to play a crucial role in lighting your interior location, especially if you’re shooting during the day.
-A common way to get good results is to shoot facing away from the window and position your actors in the spill of the natural light.
+Windows will play a crucial role in lighting your interior location, especially if you’re shooting during the day.
+A common way to get good results is to shoot facing away from the window and position your actors in the natural light spill.
 (Diffuse the window with netting if you need to.)
-This produces a soft, natural light, which is suitable for most projects in any location.
+This produces a soft, natural light suitable for most projects in any location.

 If your location is a hotel room, you’ll likely have an abundance of different practical lights at your disposal.
 Hotel rooms often have various wall lamps with independent controls, ceiling lights divided into two areas, and table or bedside lamps.
 That’s a lot of practical lighting to work with.

-However, instead of turning on several of the lights to fully illuminate the room, situate your talent near just one practical light source and work with a low-key setup.
 There are two reasons for this.
 First, it correlates with working with low contrast.
-A single lamp isn’t going to brighten every inch of the room, but it will illuminate objects nearby, and the light falloff will travel across the room, slightly bringing the shadows away from complete darkness.
+A single lamp won’t brighten every inch of the room, but it will illuminate objects nearby, and the light falloff will travel across the room, slightly bringing the shadows away from complete darkness.
 To some extent, using the example still above, it mimics what the light is doing in the Arrival still.

-Secondly, by using just one practical light, you create compositional space and prevent the scene from looking flat.
+Secondly, using just one practical light creates compositional space and prevents the scene from looking flat.
 Paradoxically, you usually achieve this with extra lights, not without them.
-But we don’t have a fresnel to use as a rim light, nor an additional lamp to place on the shelf behind.
-If we were to switch all lights on, while it would fully illuminate the room, the composition would become very flat.
+But, we don’t have a fresnel to use as a rim light, nor an additional lamp to place on the shelf behind.
+If we were to switch all lights on, the composition would become extremely flat while it would fully illuminate the room.

 Filming an interior location without any lighting equipment is not a situation many filmmakers want to find themselves in, but by using your disadvantage as a creative motivator, you can capture some unique shots.